vaughnteegarden/slate/source/includes/_howtoinstantbuy.md

 We recommend using a "slide to buy" button to confirm purchase intent, while preserving the maximum ease of use.

-#### 4. Create a checkout bundle, checkout the produc to get totals, and create an order
+#### 4. Create a checkout bundle, checkout the product to get totals, and create an order

 ```swift
 let productBundleV2 = createProductCheckoutBundleV2(